 This is what you get when you can design your own drivers – simplicity.
-Pioneer didn’t felt so adventurous as JBL to go with no filter on woofer so a first order with just a 0.6mH.
+Pioneer didn’t feel as adventurous as JBL to go with no filter on the woofer, so they used a first-order filter with just a 0.6mH inductor.
 But they did so with a mid-range!
 So just a cap there.
 And then both speakers have 2nd order high-pass on tweeter.
 I always had my reservation regarding such a primitive networks.
 It can work on a specially designed drivers for a 2 way.
 But for a 3 way speaker ?
 “I Want to Believe” poster said on one’s famous FBI agent cabinet wall …

-Story continuous with the driver units themselves.
-Now look above and tell me with a straight face that this is a coincidence :) One day I hope to get my hands on these JBL drivers and compare my measurements.
+Story continues with the driver units themselves.
+Now look above and tell me with a straight face that this is a coincidence 🙂 One day I hope to get my hands on these JBL drivers and compare my measurements.
 But I don’t think that they will be radically different.

 There are some discrepancies with a mid-range drivers.
 Original L100 Century used glorious LE5-2 with Alnico magnet and much better mechanical construction then 10-721A.
 There is no comparison between the two.
 JBL LE5-12 – the modern (read cheaper) version of LE5-2 with a ceramic magnet.
 That’s what 10-721A is based on.